LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

       when deletion through a pointer to a base class object should be disallowed.

+6.4.6 "Private" and "protected" inheritance **must not** be used unless you absolutely understand the ramifications of such a choice and are sure that it will not create design and implementation problems.

+      Such a choice **must** be reviewed with team members.
+There almost always exist better alternatives.

+6.4.7 Virtual functions **should** be overridden responsibly.
+That is, the pre- and post-conditions, default arguments, etc. of the virtual functions should be preserved.

+      Also, the behavior of an overridden virtual function **should not** deviate from the intent of the base class.
+Remember that derived classes are subsets, not supersets, of their base classes.

+6.4.8 Inherited non-virtual methods **must not** be overloaded or hidden.

+6.4.9 A virtual function in a base class **should only** be implemented in the base class if its behavior is always valid default behavior for *any* derived class.

-6.4.6 If a virtual function in a base class is not expected to be overridden in any derived class, then the method **should not** be declared virtual.
+6.4.10 If a method in a base class is not expected to be overridden in any derived class, then the method **should not** be declared virtual.

-6.4.7 If each derived class has to provide specific behavior for a base class virtual function, then it **should** be declared *pure virtual*.
+6.4.11 If each derived class has to provide specific behavior for a base class virtual function, then it **should** be declared *pure virtual*.

-6.4.8 Virtual functions **must not** be called in a class constructor or destructor.
+6.4.12 Virtual functions **must not** be called in a class constructor or destructor.
 Doing so is undefined behavior.
 Even if it seems to work correctly, it is fragile and potentially non-portable.

+6.4.13 A constructor for a derived class **must** call the appropriate constructor for each of its base classes to insure that each object is properly allocated and initialized.

+6.4.14 Copy operations for a derived class **must** call the appropriate copy operations for each of its base classes to insure that each object is properly allocated and initialized.

 --------------------------------------------------------------------